 The Memotion Analyis Task

-Task A- Sentiment Classification: Given an Internet meme, the first task is to classify it as positive or negative meme.
-We presume that a meme is not neutral.
+Task A- Sentiment Classification: Given an Internet meme, the first task is to classify it as positive, negative or neutral meme.

 Task C- Scales of Semantic Classes: The third task is to quantify the extent to which a particular effect is being expressed.
 Details of such quantifications is reported in the Table 1.
 Appropriate annotated data will be provided.